 Kyneton, Malmsbury and Gisborne boast botanic gardens open to the public seven days a week.
-The former two are heritage gardens with many original cuttings from the Royal Botanical Gardens in Melbourne.
+The Kyneton and Malmsbury Botanic Gardens are both heritage gardens with many original cuttings from the Royal Botanical Gardens in Melbourne.

 Where there are keen gardeners there are great nurseries, and the Macedon Ranges has an overwhelming array.
-Stephen Ryan’s nursery, Dicksonia Rare Plants, is perhaps best known but the Spring Hill Nursery outside of Tylden is rated by locals for its no-fuss approach and practical selection.
+Stephen Ryan’s nursery in Mount Macedon, Dicksonia Rare Plants, is perhaps best known, but the Spring Hill Nursery outside of Tylden is rated by locals for its no-fuss approach and practical selection.
 Mount William Advanced Tree Nursery in Lancefield offers the gardener feature trees for gardens and private spaces in which the hard work has been done.
 And the Post Office Farm Nursery in Ashbourne is a specialist breeder and grower of hellebores (winter roses).

 If heading to Kyneton, make sure to stop by Rodilesa Plant Nursery or the Garden Tap Nursery.
 Both are conveniently located on historic Piper Street next to fantastic cafes and shops, so you can really make a day of it!